mattmakai/fullstackpython.com/source/content/pages/04-web-development/11-css.markdown

 ## CSS learning checklist
-<i class="fa fa-check-square-o"></i>
-Create a simple HTML file with basic elements in it.
+1. Create a simple HTML file with basic elements in it.
 Use the ``python -m SimpleHTTPServer`` command to serve it up.
-Create a ``<style></style>`` element within the ``<head>`` section in the HTML page.
-Start playing with CSS within that style element to change the look and feel of the page.
+Create a ``<style></style>`` element within the ``<head>`` section in the HTML markup.
+Play with CSS within that style element to change the look and feel of the page.

-<i class="fa fa-check-square-o"></i>
-Check out front end frameworks such as Bootstrap and Foundation and integrate one of those into the HTML page.
+1. Check out front end frameworks such as Bootstrap and Foundation and integrate one of those into the HTML page.

-<i class="fa fa-check-square-o"></i>
-Work through the framework's grid system, styling options and customization so you get comfortable with how to use the framework.
+1. Work through the framework's grid system, styling options and customization so you get comfortable with how to use the framework.

-<i class="fa fa-check-square-o"></i>
-Apply the framework to your web application and tweak the design until you have something that looks much better than generic HTML.
+1. Apply the framework to your web application and tweak the design until you have something that looks much better than generic HTML.

-### Once your app is styled what do you need to learn next?